Research

 Genetic architecture of autism

-Integrative multi-omics approaches to understand complex diseases
+Integrative multi-omics approaches to understand complex disorder

-My research focus is centered on exploring the extreme genetic heterogeneity that underlies complex human diseases.
+My research focus is centered on exploring the extreme genetic heterogeneity that underlies complex human disorder.
 I have examined the hypothesis that multiple risk genes converge on a reduced number of crucial biological processes.
 To this end, I have developed a computational prediction model to identify cohesive biological networks in autism (An et al. 2014).
 Further integration of this model with in vitro functional characterization has led to the identification of key pathways, including axonal guidance and the NRXN complex, in autism, which were evaluated through functional validation (Williams et al. 2018).
 Our lab has integrated large-scale whole-genome sequencing and transcriptomics datasets of human post-mortem cortex across fetal to adult stages to analyze the impact of genetic variation on gene expression in developing cortex (Werling et al. 2020).
-Furthermore, we have applied our systems approach to understand the core of disease pathology and to identify cancer subtypes and tumor progression, as outlined in Heo et al. 2021.
+Furthermore, we have applied our systems approach to understand the core of pathology and to identify cancer subtypes and tumor progression, as outlined in Heo et al. 2021.
 Multi-omics analysis, particularly through large-scale proteomics, is an emerging area in biomedical science and holds great promise for mechanism and translational research.
 To that end, our lab has been developing analytical frameworks for multi-omics analysis of Korean lung cancer patients, including genomics, transcriptomics, proteomics, phospho-proteomics, and acetyl-proteomics, to characterize cancer subtypes and tumor microenvironment.